 Furnaces face almost the exact same problems when they aren’t sized properly.
 Undersized systems will run all the time, racking up huge bills while struggling to heat the space.
 Oversized systems are likely to make some rooms too hot, especially the ones closest to the furnace.
 They will also cycle on and off too regularly, all but ensuring more frequent repair calls.

 Some HVAC manufacturer websites offer charts or calculators to help you estimate furnace size based on the square footage of your home, and these can be useful for getting a general idea of what size is appropriate.
-But there are much more accurate calculations that an experienced HVAC technician can perform to ensure the best possible fit, and with so much riding on the performance of your furnace, it’s important to get this step right.
+But there are much more accurate calculations that an experienced HVAC technician can perform to ensure the best possible fit, and with so much riding on the performance of your furnace, it’s important to get the furnace size right.

 To perform these calculations, a technician will need to take measurements and inspect several elements of the home, including square footage, indoor air space, ductwork efficiency, climate zone, type and amount of insulation, sunlight exposure, and specific information about windows and doors.

-If your furnace is exhibiting some of the problems described above, it’s possible that it’s improperly sized.
+If your furnace is exhibiting some of the problems described above, it’s possible that the furnace size was improperly calculated.
 The most reliable way to know for sure is to have an HVAC technician examine your furnace and assess your home’s heating needs.
 And if it turns out that your furnace is a major mismatch for your home, it may be that the most cost-effective way forward is to replace it.

 If you’re happy with your furnace’s performance and it’s about to become due for replacement, you shouldn’t necessarily jump right in and buy a replacement of the exact same size.
 By upgrading to a more efficient model, you may be able to buy a smaller furnace while still getting the same heat output as before.